Providing flexibility is another way we’re working to build an inclusive workforce in the NSW public sector.

 - Other forms of support for people with particular responsibilities.

-As part of the Government’s commitment, we are working on the following initiatives to support mainstreaming flexible work across the NSW government sector
+As part of the Government’s commitment, we are working on a range of initiatives to support mainstreaming flexible working across the NSW government sector.
+This includes the following initiatives described below.

 Job sharing is a flexible work strategy that allows two people’s ideas, energy and knowledge base to be shared in one full time position.
 We are creating a job share register to assist current employees looking for a compatible job share partner.